SkylerJohnson102020/reading-notes/class-06.md

 - array syntax - is preferred method when searching using selectors.
 This supplies each item if found with an index number and can be accessed using that number.

+- Searching by CSS selector - querySelector() will select only the first match found and querySelectorAll() will create a nodelist of all of them.
+Searching my css selectors offers greater flexibilty for searching.